firebase/firebaseui-web/GETTING_STARTED.md

 - Localization support via `@firebase-oss/ui-translations`.
 - Built-in support for email/password, email link, phone auth, OAuth providers, and multi-factor flows.

-If you are migrating from the old `firebaseui` package, read [MIGRATION.md](MIGRATION.md) alongside this guide.
+Note: If you are migrating from FirebaseUI v6 or earlier, read [the migration guide](https://github.com/firebase/firebaseui-web/blob/main/MIGRATION.md) in the FirebaseUI repository.

 This document follows the same overall flow as the [classic FirebaseUI Web documentation](https://firebase.google.com/docs/auth/web/firebaseui), but updated for the current version of FirebaseUI for Web.